W1chik2nd/comp2850-hci-starter/assessment/submission-template.md

 ### Link to Needs-Finding (LO2)

 **Week 6 Job Story #1**:
-> [Paste your Week 6 job story here - the one that informed your first task]
 When I add a new task to my list
 I want immediate visual feedback that the task was successfully added So I don't have to scroll down or search to verify it's there Because uncertainty about whether an action worked causes anxiety and breaks my flow

 **How Task 1 tests this**:
-[1 sentence explaining link]
 Task 1 requires the participant to add a new task, which directly tests whether the interface provides sufficient feedback to satisfy the user's need for confirmation.
 ---